-Method of Appointment or Election of Trustees
+Method of appointment or election of trustees

-As per the governing document, three of the Trustee positions are appointed by virtue of their position within the Open University Students Association (OUSA).
+As per the governing document, the maximum number of Trustees is eight.

+Three of the Trustee positions are appointed by virtue of their position within the Open University Students Association (OUSA).
+These are the Vice President responsible for Administration, the Vice President responsible for Student Support and the Association's Chief Executive.